DoryShibkova/Advanced_Linux/report.md

 2. Implemented proper error handling and edge cases
 3. Developed a user-friendly CLI utility
 4. Ensured proper synchronization for concurrent access

+The implementation meets all requirements for Lab 5:
+1. The integer stack kernel module is protected by a USB electronic key.
+2. The chardev is dynamically created and removed based on the key's presence.
+3. The stack is preserved on key removal.
+4. The userspace utility provides clear feedback if the key is not present.

 During this lab, I learned:
 - Linux kernel module development